Predictable by Design, Vulnerable by Nature: Security Consequences of Learnability in UAV State Estimators: Discussion

 \subsection{Limitations}

-Our approach is stealthy only with-in the sensor perspective: it will be stealthy against any anomaly detector that detects problems based only on sensors.
-If there are redundant sensors (\eg at least two of a same kind), then the spoofer must spoof all, which makes the attack harder; though we can handle this by using multiple surrogates and spoofers.
-We do not address stealthiness outside of that scope.
+{We deliberately scope our evaluation to single-sensor spoofing to isolate and demonstrate the core vulnerability; multi-sensor spoofing introduces additional challenges such as maintaining consistency across sensors with different update rates, which we leave for future work.} It is important to note that we can cause significant problems by spoofing just one sensor.
 In the threat model, we assume that the adversary is aware of the state of the module.
 We acknowledge that it is difficult to map every variable.
 However, it can be alleviated in some cases: identifying regions of memory corresponding to module parameters can be achieved by setting unique parameter values with MAVLink \cite{mavlink} commands and searching for them.
 Regions of memory for sensors can be discovered by manipulating sensor messages that reach the estimation module.
-We do not consider stealthiness under post-flight analysis where a full detailed log of the vehicle is used to diagnose any potential issues with the vehicle.
+We {\em do not} consider stealthiness under post-flight analysis where a full detailed log of the vehicle is used to diagnose any potential issues with the vehicle.
+The attack capability is limited when there is a drastic distribution shift between the data collection and deployment.
+However, our evaluations demonstrate that \papername{} generalizes across environmental (wind \S\ref{sec:rq:weather}) and kinematic shifts (\eg random walk vs. circular missions), demonstrating resilience to distribution mismatches.